Devashree21/Diabetes-Prediction-with-PyCaret/README.md

 # Diabetes-Prediction-with-PyCaret
-# stroke-prediction-machine-learning
-machine learning model for stroke prediction
+machine learning model for prediction of diabetes

 **Here is a short FAQ about this repository**